rishabhsvemuri/pgUI/README.md

 ## Building for Distribution

 Run the command corresponding with your OS to build an installer for Plotgardener.
+This will create an application shortcut.

 **__For Windows__**
 ```bash